multipaths/DiffuPath/README.rst

 Command Line Interface
 ----------------------
-The following commands can be used directly use from your terminal:
+The following commands can be used directly from your terminal:

 1. **Download a database for network analysis**.